noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 1/9/2021 15:02 **Francesca** continue to threat me, she say that I could be one of the best business man of Genova but she will kill me, she speaks about aristocracy but this is only, and I repeat only, fair right.
 Better saying mental sickness that play with normal people.

+- 1/9/2021 17:58 **Francesca** and **Aurora** follow to humiliate me speaking about cocaine every minutes.
+Those morons are totally addicted.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)